jhrcook/tidy_Achilles/README.md

 readRDS("data/example_data_table.tib")
 ```

-More inforamtion in the “tidy data” format can be found in [*R for Data
+More information in the “tidy data” format can be found in [*R for Data
 Science - Tidy data*](https://r4ds.had.co.nz/tidy-data.html).

 ### cell\_line\_metadata.tib